JFast/MIT-LAR_IEEE_Access/README.md

      FastIEEE.2021,
      author={Jacob F. Fast and Hardik R. Dava and Adrian K. R\"uppel and Dennis Kundrat and Maurice Krauth and Max-Heinrich Laves and Svenja Spindeldreier and L\"uder A. Kahrs and Martin Ptok}, year={2021},
-     title={Code repository associated with the IEEE Access contribution "Stereo laryngoscopic impact site prediction for droplet-based stimulation of the laryngeal adductor reflex"}, DOI={10.1109/ACCESS.2021.3103049},
+     title={Code repository associated with the IEEE Access contribution "Stereo laryngoscopic impact site prediction for droplet-based stimulation of the laryngeal adductor reflex", DOI: 10.1109/ACCESS.2021.3103049}, publisher={GitHub}
-     publisher={GitHub}
      }
 ```